dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 -   **The Benefit:** Other components, even in completely different parts of the DOM tree, can then use this variable in their own CSS (e.g., with `calc()`) to dynamically position themselves relative to the first component.
 This creates a robust, decoupled layout system that adapts automatically.
 -   **Example:** The `FloatingFooter` sets `--footer-height`.
 The global `toast.css` stylesheet uses `bottom: calc(var(--footer-height) + 16px)` to ensure toasts always appear perfectly above the footer, no matter its size.

+##### The Sticky Positioning Contract
+`position: sticky` is powerful but has a critical dependency on its parent container.

+-   **Problem:** A sticky element (`top: 0`) will not stick to the top of the viewport if its direct scrolling parent has `padding-top`.
+It will stick to the edge of the *content box*, leaving an unwanted gap.
+-   **Solution (The Contract):** To create a robust sticky header, the scrolling container itself should have **no vertical padding**.
+Instead, add a static "spacer" `div` element at the top of the container to create the necessary visual space.
+This decouples the padding from the positioning context, ensuring the sticky header behaves predictably.

 #### 2. Diagnose, Don't Guess

 When debugging a UI issue, follow this simple diagnostic process to find the root cause instead of guessing at solutions: